-The functions of the different plant structures are interrelated.
 In general, it is the root that provides anchorage and absorbs water, oxygen and other nutrients which are transported to the leaves via the stem (trunk, branches and twigs).
 At the same time, the leaves absorb carbon dioxide from the air which is utilized in the production of carbohydrate through the process of photosynthesis.
 This carbohydrate is in turn transported, again via the stem, to the different parts of the plant, including the roots and the reproductive structures.
 At certain periods of organ development, the stored photosynthate may again be retransported to other plant organs.

 Of course, the entire growth processes are more complicated and requires an intimate look into the internal plant structures, biochemistry, and the various plant growth factors.
 But the starting point is the familiarization of the external parts of the plant body and the gross internal structure of the various plant organs.
 As in humans, the education of a child always starts with the identification of the different parts of the body.

 <<< To continue reading, click on the navigation link to the left of this page.

 (Ben G. Bareja, edited May 2011)